SenseNet/sncom-resources/_posts/2016-08-26-permission-overview-tool-making-sense-of-your-permission-nightmare.md

 tags: [persmissions, permission overview, content repository]
 ---

 Have you ever wanted to know the permissions of a certain user, not just for a single content but in the whole system?
-We had a permission setting page for a long time but that did not give administrators the full picture
+We had a permission setting page for a long time but that did not give administrators the full picture.

 ---